 - a hot glue gun

-- Try on the top and skirt together and make a line mark where the top of your skirt meets your top.
-This is so you will know how far down to glue the pom poms on (you don’t want the skirt to go over the pom poms since it’s uncomfortable and will look funny).
+- Try on the top and skirt together and mark where the top of your skirt meets your top.
+This is so you will know how far down to glue the pom poms onto the top (you don’t want the skirt to go over the pom poms since it’s uncomfortable and will look funny).

 - To create the bottom of the gumball machine, cut out a square piece of gray felt and hot glue it to the dress.
 Use a small piece of white felt for the dispenser as you please.
 You can write and draw the wheel, the cost of the gumballs, etc. with a black Sharpie marker.